 Two authors (Geyer & Braff, 1999)

 Three to six authors (Lehman, Stohr, & Feldon, 2000) for the first citation and (Lehman et al., 2000) for subsequent citations.

 More than six authors (Karper et al., 1996)

-Separate references in the text in parentheses by using a semi-colon.
+Please separate references in the text in parentheses by using a semi-colon.

 List: references should be arranged first alphabetically and then further sorted chronologically if necessary.
-More than one reference from the same author(s) in the same year must be identified by the letters "a", "b", "c" etc., placed after the year of publication.
+More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.

 Herrington, L., and Munro, A. (2010).
 Drop jump landing knee valgus angle; normative data in a physically active population.
 Physical Therapy in Sport, 11, 56-59

 Hudson, Z., & Brown, A. (2003).
 Athletes with disability.
 In: G. S. Kolt, & L. Snyder-Mackler (Eds.), Physical therapies in sport and exercise (pp. 521-304).
 Edinburgh: Churchill Livingstone.Example of data citation:

-It is hoped that this list will be useful during the final checking of an article prior to sending it to the journal's Editor for review.
+The following list will be useful during the final checking of an article prior to sending it to the journal for review.
 Please consult this Guide for Authors for further details of any item.

 Ensure that the following items are present: